 STEPHEN D. BORYS is the Director & CEO of the Winnipeg Art Gallery (WAG), Canada’s oldest civic art gallery and one of the country’s largest.
-Under his leadership over the last seven years, the WAG has expanded and strengthened its role and profile in the community, as well as in the cultural and museum landscape in Canada and abroad.
+Under his leadership over the last nine years, the WAG has expanded and strengthened its role and profile in the community, as well as in the cultural and museum landscape in Canada and abroad.
 Dr. Borys has enabled significant growth in the Gallery’s overall operations, permanent collections, international exhibitions and partnership programs, capital and endowment development, and member and visitor engagement.
 At the core of his directorship is the goal of advancing a meaningful dialogue with the public, creating in both physical and virtual spaces, a welcoming forum where art and artmaking is at the forefront with audiences and stakeholders.

-In additional to his directorial duties, Borys holds an adjunct professorship at the University of Winnipeg where he teaches a graduate seminar in the Cultural Studies department.
+In additional to his directorial duties, Dr. Borys holds an adjunct professorship at the University of Winnipeg where he teaches a graduate seminar in the Cultural Studies department.
 He was previously chief curator at The John and Mable Ringling Museum of Art, Sarasota, Florida, at which time he held adjunct teaching posts at Florida State University and New College.
 Prior to Sarasota, he was senior curator and lecturer at the Allen Art Museum, Oberlin College, Ohio, and before Oberlin, he was a curator in European & American Art at the National Gallery of Canada, Ottawa, and a curatorial assistant at the Canadian Centre for Architecture, Montreal.
 He holds an Executive MBA, a PhD in Art and Architectural History from McGill University, a MA in Art History from the University of Toronto, and a BA Honours from the University of Winnipeg.

 Dr. Borys lives in Winnipeg with his wife Hazel Mouzon Borys, the President of PlaceMakers, an international urban design and coding firm, and their son, Roman.